GenXStreamer/Snapradio/README.md

 # SnapRadio

-SnapRadio is a modern, web-based interface for playing global Internet radio and Twitch streams, designed for seamless integration with Snapcast via PipeWire/PulseAudio FIFOs.
+SnapRadio is a modern, web-based interface for playing global Internet radio and Twitch streams on headless systems.
+It designed for seamless integration with Snapcast via PipeWire/PulseAudio FIFOs allowing you to sned Internet radio or Twitch streams to your snapcast server.

 Built with **FastAPI** and **Tailwind CSS**, it provides a responsive mobile-friendly experience for managing your radio listening and media downloads.